indie/qmec/README.md

 # The mechaniQs

 ver.
-0.77.1b
+0.79.ϕ03

-## the quantum slip
+## Author notes

 Our quantum novel is both fact and fiction.

 We write this with warning to consider the spaces where indigenous bodies once thrived.
-They understand
+The humans indigenous to the lands understand better than any settler-minded colonial takes on indie´s digital and IRL:

 ... the order of spores held close by ferns and lichens and moss which, with the help of the fungi, speed up the return of fallen branches and leaves,